giltal/NES_EMU_ESP32/README.md

 You will need to provide controls, we are using an analog joystick + 2 physical buttons, select and start are input from the touch screen.
 Audio is driven through DAC25 and DAC26, you will need an amplified speaker (PC speakers for example)

-The project is compiled in visual studio with visual micro plug in.
+The project is compiled in visual studio with visual micro plug in, or in the Arduino SDK (application)
-You need to add -DNOFRENDO_DEBUG in the project properties: Extra CPP flags

 It contains 8 ROMs within the code you can choose to launch.